What are the priorities of a pastor in the work

 One of my former pastors, Don Chandler, used to say that the people you preach to will know within a few weeks of hearing your preaching whether you have been with God or not.

-It’s been wisely said that God is more interested in preparing the man than He is in.
+It’s been wisely said that God is more interested in preparing the man than He is in preparing the message

 That’s why prayer must be viewed as just as important as sermon preparation.
 We need to mine the riches of God’s word in our study time, but not merely academically.
 We must go to the Word prayerfully!